-This, of course, is a major security issue.
-I’ve seen some places where the local administrator was not fully disabled, but was disabled for network operations — meaning, the local administrator can only be used when directly running in the local machine, and not remotely.
-Unfortunately this is still a major security issue, because it can be used for privilege escalation.
+Even if the local administrator is disabled network operations — meaning, the local administrator can only be used when directly running in the local machine — this is still a vast security risk.
+Attackers will use this vulnerability for privilege escalation.
 They simply log in with any other account remotely, and then “run as” the local administrator to gain administrative privileges.

 Another thing to look for is the Group Policy Object (GPO).
 In some cases, the GPO, which executes whenever anyone logs in to the machine, might contain some script or definition for the local administrator.
 That definition might just contain the local administrator password that is set on all machines, and since the GPO is readable by everyone, one can simply fetch it.
 I’ve seen some places where the GPO contains a script that performs a calculation on the machine’s name and MAC address to get a “random” password for the local admin.
 This means that anyone who knows the machine’s name and MAC address can access it.

-Whatever approach is used, it’s important to note that keeping the local administrator a non-threat requires maintenance.
+Keeping the local administrator a non-threat requires maintenance – no matter the approach you take.
 The network admin should make sure the passwords are unique and are not reused, or not usable at all.
 This needs to happen even when deploying machines from a template, or when deploying manually.
-Having all unique passwords is a delicate state - it is much easier to have the same password everywhere, and it can easily happen if attention is not kept.
+Backsliding is unfortunately easy – reusing passwords can be so much easier from a maintenance perspective that people forget about the security aspect.

-Discovering the problem is major issue on its own - if you have hundreds, or thousands of machines in your network, some might have been deployed such that they share the local administrator password.
-Maybe just the machines located on floor 2, maybe just the machines in accounting or maybe just the executives machines.
-This is most likely the common case, since machines might have been deployed in batch, by different people, etc.
+Discovering the problem is a major issue on its own.
+If you have hundreds or thousands of machines in your network, some might reuse passwords and some might not.
+Maybe just the machines located on floor 2, maybe just the machines in accounting, or maybe just the executives’ machines.
+This is most likely the common case, since machines might have been deployed in batches by different people.